French police kill man who set fire to Rouen synagogue | Law-Order

 French police shot dead an armed man who set fire to a synagogue in the northwestern city of Rouen on Friday and threatened police with a knife, the local prosecutor said.
 The synagogue suffered extensive damage from the fire, but no one else was harmed, said Rouen mayor Nicolas Mayer-Rossignol, adding that the Normandy town was "battered and shocked".

-"An armed man somehow climbed up the synagogue and threw an object, a sort of molotov cocktail, into the main praying room," he told reporters.
+"An armed man somehow climbed up the synagogue and threw an object, a sort of Molotov cocktail, into the main praying room," he told reporters.
 France, like many countries across Europe, has seen a huge spike in antisemitic acts since Hamas' Oct.
-7 deadly attack on Israel and Israel's invasion of Gaza in response.
+7 attack on Israel and Israeli military response in Gaza.

 The synagogue's rabbi, Chmouel Lubecki, said his wife was there at the time of the attack.
-"We had a great fright," he said.
+"We had a great fright," he told BFM TV.
 His wife "heard gunshots and screams ... and then she saw smoke coming from the synagogue, so she immediately went down, she helped the firefighters get in the synagogue."

 "We expected it (attacks), unfortunately," he said, because of a rise in antisemitism.
 "We had this fear inside of us, but when it actually happens, it's still shocking."
 Natacha Ben Haim, president of Normandy's Jewish community said the walls, and a lot of the furniture, had been blackened by the fire and smoke.
 "It's catastrophic.
 Yes, I'm upset, I'm very upset," she told reporters.